ISAITB/docs-tdl/source/constructs/index.rst

     :stub-columns: 1
     :header: "Name", "Required?", "Description"

+    @blocking, no, A boolean flag determining whether or not the interaction step will force the test session to wait until the interation completes (default is "true").
     @collapsed, no, A boolean flag determining whether or not the step is displayed as initially collapsed (default is "false").
 See also :ref:`tdl-steps-common-collapsed`.
     @desc, no, A description for the user interaction to display to the user and to include in the test session log.
 Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
+    @handler, no, The endpoint address for a `GITB messaging service <https://www.itb.ec.europa.eu/docs/services/latest/messaging/index.html>`__ that will be delegated the handling of this interaction in case ``handlerEnabled`` is true.
+See also :ref:`tdl-step-interact_handler`.
+    @handlerEnabled, no, A boolean flag (by default "false") provided as a constant or a :ref:`variable reference <test-case-referring-to-variables>` to determine whether the interaction should be delegated to an external service (specified via the ``handler`` attribute).
+See also :ref:`tdl-step-interact_handler`.
     @hidden, no, A boolean flag determining whether or not the step is displayed to users (default is "false").
 Note that within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
 See :ref:`tdl-steps-common-hidesteps` for further details.
     @id, no, Used as the name of a ``map`` variable that will be used to store provided input (if no per-input assignment is provided).
     @inputTitle, no, A custom text to display as the title of the user input popup (default is "Server interaction").
 Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
+    @skipped, no, A boolean value or variable reference (default being "false") which will result in the step being skipped if "true" See also :ref:`tdl-steps-common-skipped`.
     @stopOnError, no, A boolean flag determining whether the test session should end if this step fails (default is "false").
 See also :ref:`tdl-steps-common-stoponerror`.
     @timeout, no, An optional timeout (in milliseconds) on the time to wait for the interaction to be completed.
 This is provided as a ``number`` or a variable reference.
     @title, no, A short title to display for this step (default is "interact").
 Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
     @with, no, The ID of the actor this interaction refers to.
 If not specified is is assumed to be the test case actor defined as the SUT.
-Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`. documentation, no, Rich text content that provides further information on the current step. instruct, no, Zero or more elements to appear as instructions to the user. request, no, Zero or more input requests for the user.
+Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`. documentation, no, Rich text content that provides further information on the current step. handlerConfig, no, Contains a set of ``input`` elements (see :ref:`handlers-inputs-outputs`) to define the inputs passed to an external ``handler`` service in case ``handlerEnabled`` is "true".
+If ``handlerEnabled`` is "false" this element is ignored. instruct, no, Zero or more elements to appear as instructions to the user. request, no, Zero or more input requests for the user.